RikiRyu/vxlan_project/README.md

     * Configure IP addresses for the transport network interfaces on VTEPs.
     * Establish the VXLAN tunnel between br1 and br2 with VNI 100.
     * Configure IP addresses for all hosts (h1, h2, h3, h4).
+    * **Configure ebtables for local host isolation:** This will prevent direct Layer 2 communication between hosts connected to the *same* VTEP (e.g., h1 and h2) while still allowing communication via the VXLAN tunnel.
     * **Execute automatic tests:**
         * `ping` tests between h1 and h3, and h2 and h4, demonstrating Layer 2 connectivity over VXLAN.
+These should **succeed**.
+        * `ping` tests between h1 and h2, and h3 and h4, demonstrating local Layer 2 isolation.
+These should **fail**.
     * **Capture network traffic:** `tcpdump` will capture VXLAN traffic on the `br1-eth2` (transport) interface, saving it to `/tmp/vxlan_outer.pcap`.
     * **Perform preliminary analysis:** `tshark` will analyze the captured PCAP file and print a summary of detected VXLAN VNIs and an example packet dissection directly in the terminal.
     * Enter the **Mininet CLI**, allowing you to perform further manual tests (e.g., `h1 ping h4`, `br1 ip a`, `br2 brctl show`).
+If you wish to interrupt a `ping` command in the CLI, press `Ctrl+C`.

 4.  **Exit the Mininet CLI:**
     Type `exit` and press Enter to terminate the Mininet simulation.
-The script will then perform a final cleanup.
+The script will then perform a final cleanup, explicitly noting that the PCAP file has been preserved.

 ## Analyzing the Captured Traffic with Wireshark